geleto/cascador-ai/README.md

 ## Renderers: The Heart of Cascador-AI

-At the core of *Cascador-AI* are **renderers** - versatile objects that transform inputs into outputs, whether that’s executing data-centric scripts, rendering templates, generating text with LLMs, or streaming structured data.
-Think of them as the building blocks for your workflows, designed to be both powerful and easy to use.
+At the core of *Cascador-AI* are **renderers**—versatile objects that transform inputs into outputs.
+They are the building blocks for your workflows, designed to be both powerful and easy to compose.
+Every renderer, from a data-processing `criptRunner` to an LLM-powered `TextGenerator`, is created using the `create` factory and can be called like a function.

+All renderers that generate output from a language model (e.g., `TextGenerator`, `ObjectGenerator`) accept a `prompt` that is processed by the Cascada templating engine.
+This allows you to dynamically construct prompts using data from the `context`.
+The `ScriptRunner` is the exception; it executes a `script` instead of rendering a `prompt`.

+Here's a quick overview of the primary renderers you'll use:
+*   [**`create.Config`**](#renderer-config): Not a renderer, but a factory for creating reusable configuration objects.
+Define a base config with a shared model, temperature, or context, and have other renderers inherit from it to keep your code DRY.
+*   [**`create.ScriptRunner`**](#renderer-scriptrunner): **For data-layer orchestration.** Executes a Cascada script to orchestrate complex, multi-step workflows.
+Its primary output is a structured data object (JSON), making it ideal for building agents and data pipelines.
+*   [**`create.TemplateRenderer`**](#renderer-templaterenderer): **For presentation-layer generation.** Processes a Cascada template to produce a final string output, with no LLM involved.
+Perfect for generating HTML, Markdown, or other text-based formats from dynamic data.
+*   [**`create.TextGenerator` / `create.TextStreamer`**](#renderer-textgenerator): **For LLM-based text generation.** Generates or streams unstructured text from an LLM.
+Use it for tasks like summarization, translation, or creative writing.
+*   [**`create.ObjectGenerator` / `create.ObjectStreamer`**](#renderer-objectgenerator): **For structured data from an LLM.** Generates or streams structured JSON objects or arrays from an LLM, validated against a Zod schema.
+Ideal for data extraction, classification, or function-like outputs.
+*   [**`create.Tool`**](#renderer-tool): **For exposing functions to an LLM.** Wraps any other renderer or a standard JavaScript function into a Vercel AI SDK-compatible tool.
+This allows an LLM to decide when and how to call your custom logic.

 Every renderer shares a few key traits:

 - **Created with Factories**: Use the `create` namespace to spin up renderers with custom configurations, optionally inheriting from a parent (a `Config` object or another renderer):
   ```typescript